General Terms and Conditions

 17 Data protection

-18.1 Without prejudice to any other rights or remedies which the parties may have, 8020 may terminate any Contracts without liability to the Customer immediately on giving notice to the Customer if:
+18.1 Without prejudice to any other rights or remedies which the parties may have, each party may terminate any Contracts without liability to the other party immediately on giving notice to such party if:

-18.1.1 the Customer commits a material breach of any of the terms of any Contract and (if such a breach is in the opinion of 8020 remediable) fails to remedy that breach within 14 days of the Customer being notified in writing of the breach; or
+18.1.1 a party commits a material breach of any of the terms of any Contract and (if such a breach is in the opinion of the other party remediable) fails to remedy that breach within 14 days of the breaching party being notified in writing of the breach; or

-18.1.2 an administration order is made against the Customer, or an order is made for its winding-up or dissolution (save for the purposes of a solvent reorganisation), or
+18.1.2 an administration order is made against a party, or an order is made for its winding-up or dissolution (save for the purposes of a solvent reorganisation), or

-18.1.3 a resolution is passed for the Customer’s winding-up or for the appointment of an administrator (save for the purposes of a solvent reorganisation), or
+18.1.3 a resolution is passed for a party’s winding-up or for the appointment of an administrator (save for the purposes of a solvent reorganisation), or

-18.1.4 a moratorium is declared in respect of any of the Customer’s indebtedness, or
+18.1.4 a moratorium is declared in respect of any of a party’s indebtedness, or

-18.1.5 the Customer enters into any composition or arrangement with one or more of its creditors, or
+18.1.5 a party enters into any composition or arrangement with one or more of its creditors, or

-18.1.6 an administrator or other receiver, manager or other similar official is appointed in relation to it in relation to the whole or a substantial part of the Customer’s undertaking or assets, or
+18.1.6 an administrator or other receiver, manager or other similar official is appointed in relation to it in relation to the whole or a substantial part of a party’s undertaking or assets, or

 18.1.7 an encumbrancer takes possession of the whole or a substantial part of the Customer’s undertaking or assets, or